Ricketts Sanctuary, Mt Dandenong

 William made numerous trips to Central Australia between 1949 – 1960 where he connected and lived with the Pitjantjatjara and Arrernte Aboriginal people.
 This is where he derived so much of his passion for their culture which is reflected in his beautiful sculptures.

-Time living in India gave William a spiritual connection and love of the Indian culture, he spent 2 years living at a famous spiritual centre before returning to Australia.
+Time living in India gave William a spiritual connection and love of the Indian culture, he spent 2 years living at a famous spiritual center before returning to Australia.

 Dozens of sculptures are set in the forest scene beneath Mountain Ash trees, ferns, and native shrubs.
 After many visits, it can be surprising to still find sculptures that have not been seen on previous occasions…